Living in Yilan

 Trains are a better option for traveling farther distances.
 Nonetheless, you can always take the train to places just out of reach for a scooter.
 The train gets really crowded on weekends and holidays.
 As train tickets depend on the type of train you take, you will usually get a ticket with a specific seat for anything faster than a local train.

 ETAs may be given a desk in the office with the other teachers, which is definitely an interesting experience, or may have an individual office with their LET.
 Try to get involved with the other teachers and speak to them as much as you can.
 Practice your Chinese, as 99% of the time they will not approach you because they will think they have to speak English with you (despite demonstrating your proficiency).
 It will pay off if you make friends other than you LET, so do your best to get to know the other teachers.

 In the schools farther away from the city, teachers are bound to use more Taiwanese.
 This can be frustrating in the beginning, especially if your Chinese level isn’t high.
 While communication will be difficult at first, over time you’ll be able to tell the difference between Chinese and Taiwanese.
 You may even pick up a few Taiwanese words.

 August will be incredibly hot and humid, and it will stay that way for a couple months.
 It starts to get more tolerable around the end of October.
-While the weather cools down, winter can be cold for ETAs used to temperate weather.
-Even ETAs who are used to cold weather can feel uncomforably cold at home and at school in the inter since buildings are not heated.
-You can consider buying a space heater for your room.
-Many teachers like to leave all the windows and doors open to let fresh air in, but that also lets all the freezing winter air chill you.
-Jeans won’t will suit most at school in the winter, but others may consider more layers.
-Warm socks are a must as well and a good winter coat will help if you scooter to school.
+However, winter can be cold for ETAs used to temperate weather.
+Even ETAs who are used to cold weather can feel uncomfortably cold at home and at school since buildings are not heated.
+Consider buying a space heater for your room.
+Many teachers like to leave all the windows and doors open to let fresh air in, but that also lets all the freezing winter air in.
+Jeans may be enough for some in the winter; others may consider more layers.
+Warm socks are a must as well as a thick winter coat.